'A Little to the Left' review: household zen

 In an autumn dominated by blockbuster action games, A Little to the Left feels like 2022’s version of Unpacking: an island of tidying tranquility, in a sea of God of War and Call of Duty.
 For anyone looking for a calming way to spend their free time, A Little to the Left comes highly recommended – and hey, it’s better than doing the real thing.

-A Little to the Left launches on November 8 for PC and Nintendo Switch.
+A Little to the Left launches on November 8 for PC and Mac, with the game planned to arrive on Nintendo Switch and mobile at a later date.
 This review was played on PC.

 Verdict